-Estimate risk of cardiovascular events using the American Heart Association (AHA) Predicting Risk of cardiovascular disease EVENTs (PREVENT) equations.
+Estimate risk of cardiovascular events using the American Heart Association (AHA) Predicting Risk of cardiovascular disease EVENTs (PREVENT) equations, with optional comparison to their de facto predecessor, the Pooled Cohort Equations (PCEs) from the AHA and American College of Cardiology (ACC)

 Source:R/prevent_equations.R